rademacher-p/stats-learn/Documentation/journal/doro_notes.md

 # 4.1.2
-- [ ] eq 4.1, lose geometric?
+- [x] eq 4.1, eq 4.3: lose geometric?
-- [ ] eq 4.3, lose geometric
+  - A: Made a note.
+Which form IS used?
+Does it hurt?
 - [ ] eq 4.6: divide by zero! **specify domain**
   - *Union of Xn*!?
   - Use PMF, finite subset of Ycal?

-- [ ] semicolon confusing?
+- [x] semicolon confusing?
 Use bold/case to distinguish?
+  - A: Keeping as is, or switch to serial brackets?
+Bold/case common for linear algebra, but not for analysis - may be confusing.
 - [ ] dirac vs kron, use diff. font!? partial delta?
 - [ ] CDF?